Porges/ways-to-play/src/games/in-and-in/index.md

 ---

 <p class="lead">
-<span class="aka">In and In</span>, also spelled <span class="aka">Inn and Inn</span>, was an English dice gambling game played in the 17th century; although it may have already been obsolete when it was described.
+<span class="aka">In and In</span>, also spelled <span class="aka">Inn and Inn</span>, was an English dice gambling game.
+The earliest descriptions of this game are from the 17th century, but by the 18th, Oliver Goldsmith described it as a game which was “now exploded, [that] employed our sharping ancestors”.[@LifeOfRichardNash p.
+57]
 </p>

 The name is somewhat lewd as it was also used to refer to sexual intercourse (see @SexualShakespeare2 [p.
 707] for many quotes and puns upon the name) — “in and out” is a more modern version of this usage.
 Cotton[@CompleatGamester p.
 164] describes the game as being commonly played in inns (“ordinaries”).